 5. Enable data-driven workplace strategy

-Space management tools provide metrics that matter: occupancy rates by area, peak usage times, booking-to-actual-use ratios, and employee preferences.
+Space management tools provide metrics that actually matter: occupancy rates by area, peak usage times, booking-to-actual-use ratios, and employee preferences.

 Give your teams the tools to thrive in hybrid environments.
 Gable Offices platform provides intuitive desk booking, room scheduling, and real-time space analytics in one place.